CEQ NEPA Pilot Program

 - Simplifying NEPA implementation practices, such as data gathering, scoping, and public review and comment.
 NEPA applies to a wide variety of proposed actions, many of which are proposed by state and local agencies, corporations, tribes, organizations, and private individuals.
 CEQ is very interested in approaches that appropriately leverage and coordinate Federal, state, tribal, and local environmental review, consultation, and permitting requirements.

-SELECTION PROCESS: CEQ will consult with agencies to confirm that any project nominated by a member of the public complies with existing laws and regulations, will improve the agency's NEPA implementation, and can be implemented with resources that are or will become available.
-A panel of NEPA experts from federal agencies will perform an initial screening of nominations to identify those with the greatest potential to:
+SELECTION PROCESS: CEQ consulted with agencies to confirm that any project nominated by a member of the public complied with existing laws and regulations, would improve the agency's NEPA implementation, and could be implemented with resources that were available.
+A panel of NEPA experts from federal agencies performed an initial screening of nominations to identify those with the greatest potential to:

-CEQ will consult with the Environmental Protection Agency and the Department of Justice to select the pilot projects.
-CEQ will consider Administration priorities and strive for a diverse set of projects—in terms of geography, agency participation, and natural resource management issues—to the extent possible, given the range of qualified nominations submitted.
+CEQ consulted with the EPA and the Department of Justice to select the pilot projects.
+CEQ considered Administration priorities and strived for a diverse set of projects—in terms of geography, agency participation, and natural resource management issues—to the extent possible, given the range of qualified nominations submitted.

-Eventually, successful pilots could lead to the adoption of new or revised NEPA procedures.
-Accordingly, CEQ is also using this process to meet its obligations under section 6 of Executive Order 13563 to facilitate a review of provisions of CEQ's NEPA Regulations that may be outmoded, ineffective, insufficient, or excessively burdensome.
-CEQ will coordinate with agencies to find ways to more widely deploy the best practices identified through successful pilot projects.
+CONCLUSION: CEQ is using the NEPA Pilots to meet its obligations under section 6 of Executive Order 13563 to ensure the NEPA regulations are not interpreted or applied in a manner that is outmoded, ineffective, insufficient, or excessively burdensome.
+CEQ will coordinate with agencies on ways to more widely deploy the best practices identified through successful CEQ NEPA Pilot projects.